 Security officers are present before, during, and after all games throughout the stadium.
 If a security officer is needed at any time, please notify a staff member or usher or go to the Four Points by Sheraton Guest Services Booths.

 Only those guests with valid tickets or credentials are permitted into the CenturyLink Sports Complex.
-The main gates to the ballpark open three hours prior to the first pitch.
+The main gates to the ballpark open two hours prior to the first pitch.

 Fort Myers Miracle

-The Fort Myers Miracle is the High Class-A affiliate of the Minnesota Twins and the 2014 Florida State League Champions.
-The Miracle plays 70 home games at the CenturyLink Sports Complex, starting the first week in April and ending the first week of September.
+The Fort Myers Miracle is the High Class-A affiliate of the Minnesota Twins.
+The Miracle play 70 home games at the CenturyLink Sports Complex, starting the first week in April and ending the first week of September.
 For more information, log onto www.miraclebaseball.com or call (239) 768-4210.
 The Fort Myers Miracle is also on Facebook at www.facebook.com/FortMyersMiracle.
 Follow the Miracle on Twitter at www.twitter.com/miraclebaseball and www.twitter.com/miraclegameday, the official Twitter Feeds of the Fort Myers Miracle.
-The mailing address for the Miracle is: 14400 Six Mile Cypress Parkway, Fort Myers, FL 33912.
+The Fort Myers Miracle offices are located on the fourth floor of Hammond Stadium.
+Mailing address for the Miracle is: 14400 Six Mile Cypress Parkway, Fort Myers, FL 33912.